2018–19 Ukrainian Basketball SuperLeague

 The 2018–19 Ukrainian Basketball SuperLeague was the 2018–19 edition of the Ukrainian top-tier basketball championship.
 Cherkaski Mavpy were the defending champions.

 Khimik won its third domestic title, its first one since 2016, after beating Kyiv-Basket in the finals.
 Khimik's Deon Edwin was named the USL Most Valuable Player this season.

 Teams

 Eight teams joined the competition.
-Budivelnyk and BIPA Odessa were replaced by Kyiv-Basket and Odesa respectively.
+Budivelnyk and BIPA Odesa were replaced by Kyiv-Basket and Odesa respectively.

 On 21 June 2018, the Ukrainian federation announced that Budivelnyk would not participate because of its open debts to its players.